vicmcl/e-commerce/README.md

 This project aims to segment customers based on their transactional data using K-Means clustering technique.
 The goal is to identify distinct customer groups with similar characteristics, preferences, and behaviors, to enable targeted marketing.

+## Clustering

-## Data Description
+### Data Description

-The dataset used for this project consists of 104 478 records, each with the following features:
+CSV files including orders, customers, payments and review data are joined to create a dataset of 104 478 records with 8 features.

 * **order features**:
   * order_id